13 Nov 2019 UEFA EURO 2016 No Tobacco project featured in Football as Medicine

 If you would like to learn more about how your sports organisation can adopt a No Smoking policy at your stadia, please see our Tobacco-Free Stadia guidance documentation which is available in seven languages.

-Football as Medicine – Prescribing Football as Global Health Promotion is a new book by publisher Routledge that is currently available for pre-order.
-Items shipped after Thursday 12 December 2019.
+Football as Medicine – Prescribing Football as Global Health Promotion is a new book by publisher Routledge that is available here.